LambdaTest/protractor-selenium-sample/README.md

 To execute Protractor Javascript test on LambdaTest Selenium Grid, we'll need to navigate to the folder in which `conf` files are present.
 Inside this directory, we can run the the tests in single or parallel.

-### Running a Single Test
-To start a single test, we'd need to run the following command:
+To start a test, say we run a test with the file name "single" we'd need to run the following command:
 ```npm run single```
 This command will run the following code in your LambdaTest Selenium Grid.